Mounika-Routhu/Technical-stuff/Interview questions/redux.md

     export default store;
     ```
-what if I dont pass initial state as second arg, should I send undefined?
+  **what if I dont pass initial state as second arg, should I send undefined?**
+  1. You don't need to pass `undefined` explicitly.
+Sets to `undefined` implicitely & takes whatever value set in reducer initial state
+  2. Even if you pass undefined as 2nd arg it's **still valid but unneccessary**.

 3. **Provider Setup**: Wrap your React application in a Provider component to allow Redux to work with React & pass store.